Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

 Requirements
 ------------

--   Version 2.0, 2.1 or 2.2 of OpenFOAM (a version that works with 1.6,
+-   Version 2.0 or higher of OpenFOAM and version 3.0 or higher of Foam.
-    1.6-ext and 1.7 is available separately) and version 3.0 of Foam
+    The `OpenFOAM-dev` is also supported but because this is frequently changing compilation may fail.
+The branch `feature/port_of-dev` of the development repository **may** work better
 -   the compiler generators `bison` and `flex`

     bison
     :   `swak4Foam` is known to work with `bison` version 2.4 and higher.
-Version 2.3 compiles but the plugin-functionality does not work correctly
+Version 2.3 compiles but the plugin-functionality does not work correctly.
+Version 3.0 does **not** work flex
-    flex
     :   since the introduction of the plugin functions at least a flex version of `2.5.33` is required (`2.5.35` is the lowest